Thank you for granting me permission to make this statement to the House, Mr Speaker.

 The Chancellor has shown himself to be nimble and agile throughout this crisis.
 I congratulate him on his statement and his recognition that we must adapt and evolve and can no longer put our lives on hold.
 I particularly welcome the measures to support hospitality and the 5% VAT rate extension.
 The fantastic Telford International Centre for businesses and conferences brings in 300,000 people every year, but its turnover is now zero.
 Will he continue to do all he can to support the events industry, which is so important to my town?

 I thank my hon.
 Friend for her comments, and she is right: the Government must respond with agility as the virus and our economy evolve over the coming weeks and months, and we will continue to do that.
 I very much sympathise with her and those in the events industry, given the difficulties they are experiencing.
-I know that conversations are ongoing with the Business Secretary about what can be done to best ensure that, at some point in the future, we can return to what we all want, which is the thriving industry her constituency wants to see.
+I know that conversations are ongoing with the Business Secretary about what can be done best to ensure that, at some point in the future, we can return to what we all want, which is the thriving industry her constituency wants to see.

-The Chancellor mentioned that the existing self-employed support grant will be extended on similar terms and conditions to the new jobs support scheme, but can he tell the self-employed in rural areas such as Ceredigion, who represent almost 30% of the workforce, whether he has changed the terms and conditions in such a way as to ensure that those who have been excluded from support so far will now get the help they deserve?
+The Chancellor mentioned that the existing self-employed support grant will be extended on similar terms and conditions to the new job support scheme, but can he tell the self-employed in rural areas such as Ceredigion, who represent almost 30% of the workforce, whether he has changed the terms and conditions in such a way as to ensure that those who have been excluded from support so far will now get the help they deserve?

 The eligibility conditions will remain as they are, with refinements to make sure that businesses are still trading over the winter and to recognise that they have suffered and are suffering an impact on revenues through coronavirus.
 The reasons for those eligibility criteria are well documented and have been discussed in this House many times, so I will not recap exactly why they are there, but it is worth bearing in mind that the extension of this support means that we have provided more support to 2.5 million self-employed people, which is considerably more than any other country has and for a longer duration.

 I welcome the significant and wide-ranging package that my right hon.
 Friend has introduced, and I want to focus on one element of it, cash flow, which is always a critical issue for businesses.
 Bounce back loans have been used by over 1 million companies across the UK, including 1,794 in Harrogate and Knaresborough, which have taken out loans worth more than £51 million.
-I therefore welcome the new pay as you grow scheme, which means that businesses will now enjoy greater flexibility to repay their loans over a longer period.
+I therefore welcome the new pay-as-you-grow scheme, which means that businesses will now enjoy greater flexibility to repay their loans over a longer period.
 Does my right hon.
-Friend agree that that will be of great value to businesses and that extending the terms to 10 years will halve the average monthly repayments?
+Friend agree that that will be of great value to businesses, and that extending the terms to 10 years will halve the average monthly repayments?

 My hon.
 Friend knows from his own business career the importance of cash flow, and he is absolutely right.
 He mentioned the almost 2,000 businesses in his constituency; on average, they probably took a bounce back loan of about £30,000.
 This extension to 10 years will reduce the average monthly repayment from something over £500 to just around £300, which will provide thousands of pounds of cash-flow relief to his 1,800 businesses, but also to 1 million others around the United Kingdom.